 - Attach COPY to the new instance in the old AZ.
 Attach NEW to the instance in the new AZ.

 - Use your preferred backup method (eg rsync) to transfer the contents of COPY to NEW, via the instances they are respectively attached to.

 - Once the transfer is complete, detach NEW.

-- Go to Project → Compute → Volumes and launch a new instance, allocating the NEW volume as the boot source.
+- Go to Project → Compute → Instances and launch a new instance, allocating the NEW volume as the boot source.

 The following flowchart illustrates the above instructions:

 It would be fair to ask why it is so complicated.
 It has to do with the fact that the old volume is permanently attached to the original instance that booted from it, until that instance is deleted.
 Even when you shut the instance down, you can't reattach the volume to some other instance just to do the data transfer.
 The only alternative methods might be one of the following:

 - Delete the original instance so that you are free to reattach the old volume as you please — but it would be easy to forget whether you clicked Delete Volume on Instance Delete, so it is unwise to rush into doing it this way.

 - Try doing a live data transfer from within the existing instance — but this might never complete, and it might not be an instance equipped with robust data transfer tools.

 Therefore, while the prescribed method has more steps, it is the safest option and will work for everyone.